joliss/techblog/source/_posts/2012-10-17-moving-emberjs-forward.markdown

 *by [Jo Liss](http://www.solitr.com/blog/) ([@jo_liss](https://twitter.com/jo_liss))*

-In this post, I'll talk about the technical challenges we've encountered as we've used Ember for a medium-sized project.
+In this post, I'll talk about the technical challenges we've encountered as we've used Ember for a medium-sized project, as compared to the smaller apps I'd written before.

 The target audience is other developers that are interested in moving the Ember.js project forward.
 The post is mostly intended as a conversation starter.
 My hope is that through discussion and code, we will be in a better place a few months from now.

 **Note 1:** If you are just trying to decide on a framework for your app, then after our experiences, I can wholeheartedly recommend Ember.
 I'll blog about